Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 #### Complications

-A **Complication** is a tool for the Storyteller to inject danger, twists, and story momentum into the Story--*without Player Characters being able to meaningfully react.* (The Characters will almost certainly react, but the outcome is a forgone conclusion.)
+A **Complication** is a tool for the Storyteller to inject danger, twists, and story momentum into the Story—*without Player Characters being able to meaningfully react.* (The Characters will almost certainly react, but the outcome is a forgone conclusion.)